-Before I began my career as a commercial photographer, I owned and operated a small, Michigan Avenue advertising and public relations agency.
-We would send the key executives of our clients to get headshots we could use in our public relations campaigns.
+Before I became a commercial photographer, I owned a small, Michigan Avenue marketing agency.
+We sent key executives of clients to get headshots for use in our public relations campaigns.

 I would art direct many of these shoots.
 This experience taught me the methods that work and the ones that do not.
 I also learned the kinds of headshots that got picked up by the media.
-Soon I came to understand how to make them better than those of most other photographers doing them people doing them, sometimes for many years.
+I came to understand how to make them better than those of most other photographers.

-In addition to doing headshots, when I became a photographer I also did a lot of fashion.
-This developed my creative vision and heightened my sensitivity to detail and aesthetics, giving me an edge over the other photographers who lack this experience.
+Besides doing headshots, when I became a photographer I also did a lot of fashion.
+This developed my creative vision and heightened my sensitivity to detail and aesthetics.
+It gives me an edge over the other photographers who lack this experience.

-I felt then and feel today that most corporate and portrait shooters never grasp the corporate and professional aesthetic, which is usually obvious in their choice or backgrounds, lighting, and composition.
-It looks like they just take pictures in a perfunctory way and follow the usual recipes rather than designing images from artistic and marketing principles.
+Most corporate and portrait shooters never grasp the corporate and professional aesthetic.
+Thich is obvious in their choice or backgrounds, lighting, and composition.
+They take pictures in a perfunctory way.
+They follow usual recipes rather than designing images from artistic and marketing principles.
 They don’t try to make an impact with panache or an awareness of a company’s branding.
 This is a critical mistake in today’s market where branding and trust are so important.

-Now, after 30 years of doing this work, when I shoot your professional headshot, I still care very much about the shot.
-If I had to distill into a single sentence the essence of my work it would this:
+Now, after 30 years of doing this work, I still care very much about the shot.
+If I had to distill into a single sentence the essence of my work it would be this:

 “I care how the shot looks, and I care how you look in the shot.”